US says airstrikes in Syria intended to send message to Iran

 Iran routinely denies arming militia groups that target U.S. forces in the region, despite weaponry linking back to them.

 “The threats that they engage in against our people in the region or elsewhere, are not linked to wherever we end up on the nuclear deal,” said Kahl.
-“It actually has nothing to do with our willingness and resolve to defend ourselves.”
+“It actually has nothing to do with our willingness and resolve to defend ourselves.
+And I think the strike last night was a pretty clear communication to the Iranians that these things are are all on different tracks.”

 CENTCOM said the U.S. strikes “took proportionate, deliberate action intended to limit the risk of escalation and minimize the risk of casualties.”
 It did not identify the targets or offer any casualty figures from the strikes, which the military said came at the orders of President Joe Biden.

-“Today’s strikes were necessary to protect and defend U.S. personnel,” CENTCOM spokesman Col. Joe Buccino said in a statement.
+“Today’s strikes were necessary to protect and defend U.S. personnel,” Central Command spokesman Col. Joe Buccino said in a statement.

 Kahl said the militia’s coordinated attack on two U.S. facilities at al-Tanf at the same time this month fueled concerns that “Iran intends to do more of this and we wanted to disabuse them of any sense that that was a good idea.”